HEMNATH-R/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
 Developed by: HEMNATH R

-RegisterNumber:24010023
+RegisterNumber : 24010023
 */